 The Alcorn State University Foundation, Inc. offers students the opportunity to apply for scholarship funding assistance during our Phase II application period.
-This application phase is open for students who have an unmet financial need after all other aid has been applied or exhausted.
-Applicants should be mindful that scholarship awards are contingent on availability of funds, demonstrated financial need of applicants and academic merit; therefore, all applicants may not be awarded.
+This application phase is open for students who have an unmet financial need after all other aid has been applied and/or exhausted.
+Applicants should be mindful that scholarship awards are contingent on availability of funds, demonstrated financial need of applicants, academic merit, and timeliness of application submission; therefore, all applicants may not be awarded.

 Incomplete scholarship applications will not be reviewed.
 Students should make sure their application and all required information is complete and submitted by the deadline.
 Completed scholarship applications must be submitted no later than the posted due date and students will not be notified of incomplete applications.

 Every Foundation scholarship applicant is required to complete a FAFSA for the current year’s financial aid awards.
 The primary intent of the scholarship program of the ASU Foundation is to assist students with tuition, fees, and book expenses through need-based and merit-based scholarships.
 For this reason, all scholarship applicants are required to apply for financial aid.
 Financial aid awards, including other university and external aid, will be factored into the scholarship awards process.
 All students accounts will be verified to identify their actual need.

 Awards may be adjusted based on changes to the students' accounts.

 ASU Foundation funded scholarships are to be used at Alcorn State University only and are not transferable to other institutions.

 ASU Foundation scholarships are intended for approved educational related expenses only, as set forth in the respective scholarship guidelines and criteria.
 Any fraudulent use of scholarship funds or misrepresentation to gain reimbursement may result in the termination of scholarship funding and ineligibility to apply for future ASU Foundation funding opportunities.